 Durability Factors

 Customers often overlook durability, especially if the frame will hang undisturbed for years.
-However, the type of glass still affects how the piece holds up to cleaning, light exposure, and normal household conditions like humidity or temperature changes.
+However, the type of glass they choose still affects how the piece holds up to cleaning, light exposure, and normal household conditions like humidity or temperature changes.

-Help buyers understand what each option can handle over time:
+Here’s how to help buyers understand what each option can handle over time:

-• Set expectations around long-term maintenance: Explain that museum glass holds up well over time, but can scratch or haze if mishandled.
+- Set expectations around long-term maintenance.
+Explain that museum glass holds up well over time, but can scratch or haze if mishandled.
 Remind customers to treat it carefully — once damaged, it can’t be polished or repaired.

 Durability might not be the first thing customers ask about, but it often influences how they feel about the frame years later.
 When glass holds up like it should, they remember the quality — and trust you for the next job.